COVID: High medical expenses take toll on poor families in India | DW | 05.07.2021

 The All India Drug Action Network, an independent organization working to increase access to essential medicines, identified several instances of malpractices by private hospitals in Delhi.

-The complaints included hospitals charging different rates for those who had insurance or charging separately for medicines or tests that should have been included in overall expenses.
+The complaints include hospitals charging different rates for patients with insurance and charging separately for medicines or tests which should have been included in overall expenses.

-A person who asked not to be named said that he had to pay money every step of the way to make sure his father, a COVID patient, got the treatment he needed.
+A person who asked not to be named said that he had to pay money every step of the way to make sure his father, a COVID-19 patient, got the treatment he needed.

+His father died in May.
 Even in death, there was little dignity, the son said.
-According to him, the private hospital in Kolkata his father was admitted to said that the family could either pay the hospital separately to take his father's body to the crematorium or they could wait for staffers from the Kolkata Municipal Corporation, the local body responsible for providing basic amenities, to arrive.
+The private hospital in Kolkata his father was admitted to told the family they could either pay the hospital separately to take his father's body to the crematorium, or wait for staffers from the Kolkata Municipal Corporation, the local body responsible for providing basic amenities.

 He said it cost him 14,000 rupees to transport his father's body to the crematorium, a 10-minute ride, after negotiations with the hospital staff.